matusm/At.Matus.MetaData.Abstractions/README.md

 - Send pull requests with focused changes and unit tests where applicable.
 - Include a short explanation of API/behavior changes in the PR description.

-## License

-Add a LICENSE file at the repository root (e.g., MIT, Apache-2.0) according to your project's licensing policy.